At Swinburne, we aim to make your application process as easy as possible.

 Before you start your application, make sure you have followed these important steps.
 After checking these details, you will be ready to start your application to study at Swinburne.

-You can also read about the Education Services for Overseas Students (ESOS) regulatory framework.
+You can also read about the Australian Government’s Education Services for Overseas Students (ESOS) regulatory framework so that you understand your rights and responsibilities as an international student before and during your study.

 1. Check that you are an international student

 Make sure you are an international student.
-If you are not sure, submit a copy of your passport visa page to us and we will confirm your student status.
+If you are not sure, you can submit a copy of your passport visa page to us and we will confirm your student status.

-For undergraduate and postgraduate courses, including Foundation Studies and UniLink diplomas, you are an international student if you are not:
+For undergraduate and postgraduate courses, including Foundation Year and UniLink diplomas, you are an international student if you are not:

 - an Australian citizen